|

 moss and wood planer shavings?
 A nice mix is

-composting compartment is starting to get too damp you can
+if your composting compartment is starting to get too damp, you can

 try adding some wood planer shavings to try balancing out